Young apple trees can grow narrow and erect or open and spreading. At maturity, the apple tree will be spreading.

 Apple trees produce fruit on “spurs.”
-Spurs are formed on branches one year old or more.
+Spurs are formed on branches one-year-old or more.
 Spurs usually appear on the lower or inner portion of branches.

 Spurs are short lateral growths that can vary in length from one to three inches.
 Spurs have a stubby, thick appearance.
 They produce blossoms and fruit year after year.
 For bountiful harvests, preserve spurs as much as possible.

 1. To begin pruning a maturing apple tree, first cut out any dead or diseased branches.
 Make your cuts as close to the main branch as possible.
-Avoid leaving stubs which can be susceptible to disease and rot.
+Avoid leaving stubs that can be susceptible to disease and rot.

 2. Next, cut away crossing branches that rub against one another.
-Also cut away branches that swoop down close to the ground that may get in the way of cultivation and harvest.
+Also, cut away branches that swoop down close to the ground that may get in the way of cultivation and harvest.

 Evenly remove past years’ growth working to allow sunlight access into the center of the tree from the top.
 In essence, you are shaping the tree to an open vase form.
 Be careful not to remove established fruit spurs or small laterals developing into fruiting spurs.

 3. Cut new branch growth just on the outside of fruit spur buds.
-Young trees which add considerable new growth each year may require new growth to be pruned two-thirds of the way back.
+Young trees that add considerable new growth each year may require new growth to be pruned two-thirds of the way back.